davemosk/FinSL-signbank/docs/validation_result_model.md

 The previous version of the CSV showed the values 5 and 7.
 This meant that 5 refers to the `write a comment` tickbox, and 7 refers to the `I wans to talk to NZSL about this comment` tickbox.
 Column 3 represents the comment itself.

+however, question column 2 can be ignored, as we don't need to store if the respondent wants to be contacted, we only need to retrieve the comment from the third column.

 ![screenshot][qualtrics-screenshot]